 Another feature that you might find useful is the fleece-like lining, which is designed to keep your feet warm in colder conditions.
-The tops are also built to grip to your ankle, preventing water from getting in.
-So this could be a good shoe if you paddle all year and need to wade or swim in cold water.

 They benefit from a rubber sole for traction on slippery surfaces but they may not have the support or thick sole you need if you also plan to hike.